Rolandt10/rolandtoth.com/README.md

 For **authentication and commenting**, the site uses **Firebase**, which offers a simpler, frontend-friendly solution compared to managing auth flows on AWS.

-This section focuses on the backend.
+The following section focuses on the backend.

 ## AWS